 Regardless of how users perceive these two printers as inkjets are for colored images, and lasers are for black and white texts, the technology behind the two printers functions by the way they are designed.
 So what determines the exact quality of print results also depends on your own evaluation or need.

-In the same way how inkjet and laser printers vary in price, the cost of their cartridge also widely varies.
-Laser printer cartridges (toner cartridges) print more pages than an inkjet cartridge so it follows that they are more expensive.
+In the same way that inkjet and laser printers vary in price, the cost of their cartridge also widely varies.
+Laser printer cartridges (toner cartridges) print more pages than an inkjet cartridges so it follows that they are more expensive.
 But you will realize how you have spent less per page with a laser printer.